1. What changed in 2026 (and what did not)

 The Plug Solar Hub calculator uses your UK postcode plus PVGIS satellite irradiance to model annual generation, savings and payback for an 800W south-facing kit.
 No sign-up.

-Related reading: BSI 2026 Standards Tracker · G98 / DNO Notification Guide · Complete UK Guide to Plug-In Solar · Renter Guide · UK plug-in solar kits
+Related reading: Solar panels that plug into a socket · BSI 2026 Standards Tracker · G98 / DNO Notification Guide · Complete UK Guide to Plug-In Solar · Renter Guide · UK plug-in solar kits